GFore/dc-React-MartaDashboard/README.md

+**__NOTE: (12/20/18) The heroku proxy is currently not working so CORS limitations are preventing the app from getting live data from the MARTA API.
+Sample data will be used until the proxy is resolved__**

 ## USAGE
 A MARTA API Key is required for fetching train data.
 Create a config.js file in the src folder and add the following two lines: